LazoCoder/Pokemon-Terminal/README.md

 # How to Install

 1. Make sure you have [Python 3.5](https://www.python.org/downloads/mac-osx/) or higher.
-2. Make sure you have [iTerm2](http://www.iterm2.com/downloads.html).
+2. Make sure you have [iTerm2](http://www.iterm2.com/downloads.html) or [Terminology](https://www.enlightenment.org/about-terminology).
 3. Copy and paste the following for the installation:
     ```
     # Pokemon Installation